Eetui/Eetui.github.io/objectinteractions-page.md

 [Link to Object Interactions GitHub](https://github.com/Eetui/ObjectInteractions)

-## Goals fo the course
+## Goals of the course
 My goal was to write modular and cleaner code.

 ## What did I learn?

-I fulfilled my goal and managed to write modular and better code
+I fulfilled my goal and managed to write modular and cleaner code.

 I learned SOLID-principles on some level and how to implement them into my code.